westlakem/docs/docs/start/ns-setup-os-x.md

             <blockquote><b>NOTE</b>: This is the directory that contains the <code>tools</code> and <code>platform-tools</code> directories.</blockquote>
             <blockquote><b>NOTE</b>: In order to persist these variables after your terminal session is closed, they have to be persisted in your shell profile file (e.g. <code>~/.bash_profile</code> if you are using Bash, <code>~/.zprofile if you are using Zsh)</blockquote>

-        1. In addition, install all packages for the Android SDK Platform 25, Android SDK Build-Tools 25.0.2 or later, Android Support Repository, Google Repository and any other SDKs that you may need.
+        1. Install all packages for the Android SDK Platform 25, Android SDK Build-Tools 25.0.2 or later, Android Support Repository, Google Repository and any other SDKs that you may need.
 You can alternatively use the following command, which will install all required packages.

            <pre class="add-copy-button"><code class="language-terminal">$ANDROID_HOME/tools/bin/sdkmanager "tools" "platform-tools" "platforms;android-25" "build-tools;25.0.2" "extras;android;m2repository" "extras;google;m2repository"
            </code></pre>

-1. Setup Android Emulators (AVD) by following the article [here]({%slug android-emulators%})
+1. Setup Android Virtual Devices (AVD) by following the [Android Studio official documentation](https://developer.android.com/studio/run/managing-avds.html).

-1. Install the NativeScript CLI.
-    1. Run the following command.

-        <pre class="add-copy-button"><code class="language-terminal">npm i -g nativescript
-        </code></pre>

-    1. Restart the command prompt.

 1. To check if your system is configured properly, run the following command.